vikr01/react-suspense-tools/packages/useSuspendable/README.md

   - Let's say `param` was `1` then became `2` before `expensiveAsyncFunction(1)` could complete.
 You'll call `setData` twice, but you don't know in what order.
     - [Read more about this in the react docs.](https://react.dev/reference/react/useEffect#:~:text=Note%20the%20ignore%20variable%20which%20is%20initialized%20to%20false%2C%20and%20is%20set%20to%20true%20during%20cleanup.%20This%20ensures%20your%20code%20doesn%E2%80%99t%20suffer%20from%20%E2%80%9Crace%20conditions%E2%80%9D%3A%20network%20responses%20may%20arrive%20in%20a%20different%20order%20than%20you%20sent%20them.)
   - This is now handled by `React`.

+## Main use cases
+When you have something asynchronous you need to fetch because of a state change, i.e. a search query.

+Otherwise, you're better off caching the promise at the module-level.